sheikhhanif/YT-Playlist-Retriever/readme.md

 ## About
-An automated way to extract titles from videos
+An automated way to extract titles from YouTube playlist

 ## Usage
 - put links of playlists in the urls.txt